Yeslam bin Ladin: Family background and career

-After attending high school in Beirut, Lebanon, bin Ladin studied economics at Göteborg University, Sweden, and business administration at USC.
+After attending high school in Beirut, Lebanon, bin Ladin studied economics at University of Gothenburg, Sweden, and business administration at USC.
 On February 25, 2005, he was granted permission by the Swiss government to use the name bin Ladin to brand products for his business including a perfume for men and women dubbed "Yeslam," and a second one for women "Passion," and other goods such as handbags, accessories, and watches under the name "Yeslam."
 Shops opened in Geneva (1), in Jeddah (2), in Riyadh (1), in Mecca, in Dammam (1) (Saudi Arabia) and in Kuala Lumpur (Malaysia).
 He hires creators and chooses the creations, but he is not himself a designer.
 He has a pilot's license, like his father, and owns a Learjet.

-Current activities

 Since 1980, Yeslam has been chairman of the Geneva, Switzerland-based Saudi Investment Company (SICO), which represents his family's Saudi Binladin Group's international financial interests.
 His fortune was estimated to have peaked at 300 million Swiss Francs, but is now thought to be below 100 million.